 We asked our CEO, Joss Kent, to share his thoughts, insights and predictions as to what the inspirations and motivations will be for this year’s travel addicts.
 According to Joss, here are the 5 travel trends to watch in 2018.
 Thankfully we’ve got them all covered, so you can count on us to make your 2018 travel dreams come true.
 Let’s make this next chapter your best one yet!

 “Travel has evolved from the adage of taking only photos and leaving only footprints.
 The wild places of this world need us to do better than that.
-Now it’s about taking memories and leaving a legacy.”
+Now it’s about making memories and leaving a legacy.”

 ~ Joss Kent, &Beyond CEO